 Managing climate risk

-Learn about how we are managing our climate risk by enhancing our understanding of the physical and transitional risks as well as emerging opportunities that may arise from a changing climate.
+Learn about how we're managing our climate risk by enhancing our understanding of the physical and transitional risks, as well as emerging opportunities that may arise from a changing climate.

 Aviation has been at the forefront of the global business response to climate change, becoming the first industry to voluntarily commit to emission reduction targets as far out as 2050.
 We're playing an active role in setting and meeting these ambitious targets, and we’re guided by a simple philosophy: measure, reduce, offset and influence.

 In line with this, the Qantas Group committed in 2017 to align our climate change-related disclosures to the recommendations of the Taskforce on Climate-related Financial Disclosures (TCFD).
-Since then, the Group has been working to implement these across the core elements of climate-related disclosures: governance, strategy, risk management, and metrics and targets (PDF).
+Since then, the Group has been working to implement these across the core elements of climate-related disclosures.

 The Group has partnered with external consultants and climate change experts to further understand the physical and transitional risks, as well as emerging opportunities that may arise from a changing climate.